Overview

 Setting Up Speedscale

-Once you’ve selected an option, you’ll be taken to Speedscale’s dashboard:
+After you’ve signed up, you’ll be taken to Speedscale’s dashboard:

 Before you explore the Speedscale UI, you need to deploy a test application.
 The test application will show you how easy it is to create a mock.